 - You can add navigation to create a microsite – or even use it as a website builder if your business is simple enough.

 - There’s a good selection of elements to add to your page, like a countdown timer, buttons and social follow links.

-Landing pages are included in the Plus subscription tier, which starts at $49/month.
-ActiveCampaign Plus includes features like marketing automation, lead scoring and CRM.
+Landing pages are included in the Plus subscription tier of the Marketing plan, which starts at $49/month.
+ActiveCampaign marketing plan includes features like marketing automation, lead scoring and custom reporting.
 That’s very competitive when compared to similar software like HubSpot.

 It wouldn’t surprise me if the price goes up soon, so grab it while you can.